Is Your Marriage At Risk of An Affair?

 16. Are you be willing to share the results of this assessment with your spouse?

 0–2.
 LOW RISK of AN AFFAIR.
 You are faithful to your spouse.
-Congratulations.
-Still, ask yourself if you are vulnerable in any of these areas or how you could improve and continue to work on being faithful to your spouse.
+Congratulations!
+Now ask yourself if you are vulnerable in any of these areas or how you could improve and continue being faithful to your spouse.

 3–7.
 MEDIUM RISK OF AN AFFAIR.
 You could improve your fidelity a lot and improve your emotional, physical and spiritual connection with your spouse.
 You’re probably not aware of how damaging the connections you are making outside your marriage are to the relationship with your spouse.

 8–16.
 HIGH RISK OF AN AFFAIR .
 Your focus is outside your marriage.
 You are borderline unfaithful to your spouse, either physically or emotionally, or both.
-You need to redirect your focus to what’s most important.
+It’s affecting your marriage.
+Before it’s too late, you need to redirect your focus to what’s most important.
 Quit all the extracurricular activities.
-It’s draining your marriage.
-For more insight on this, seek to rejuvenate your marriage and make it more loving again by attending A New Beginning, Marriage Renewal Weekend.
+To avoid a marital meltdown; seek to rejuvenate your marriage.
+One way you can rejuvenate your marriage and make it loving again by attending A New Beginning, Marriage Renewal Weekend.

 Financial Assistance Available